Slightly updated 2018 version: (Dropbox: PDF; Word), (Academia.edu), (Google drive), (Amazon)

 Finally, do any of the reasons given to be pro-choice imply anything positive for animals?

-There are many types of reasons to think that abortion is not wrong and many of them have no implications for animals: for examples, arguments that abortion is not wrong because fetuses are or or that they are have no implications for animals.
-Arguing that early fetuses lack the right to life because they don’t have won’t clearly apply to animals since they have some present desires that drift into the future.
+There are many types of reasons to think that abortion is not wrong and many of them have no implications for animals: for examples, arguments that abortion is not wrong because fetuses are not human beings or not conscious or that they are not persons have no implications for animals.
+Arguing that early fetuses lack the right to life because they don’t have any desires for the future won’t clearly apply to animals since they have some present desires that drift into the future.
 So some pro-choice arguments don’t have any implications for animals.

-Female animals who are mothers very likely have similar experiences and feelings.
-There are obviously very important differences in the experiences of human and non-human mothers, but the simple and clear point is this: .
+Female animals who are mothers very likely have some similar experiences and feelings.
+There are obviously very important differences in the experiences of human and non-human mothers, but the simple and clear point is this: animal mothers love their babies.
 Cows used in dairy production (female, obviously) clearly grieve when their calves are forcibly taken from them so that they don’t drink their own mother’s milk, biologically meant for them: this is kidnapping and theft, so human beings can drink that calves’ milk.
 And a “mother hen” is not just some made up phrase: she cares for her chicks, and they care for her.
 Animals change when they have babies.

 ABOUT THE AUTHOR